Bin-Cao/TCLRmodel/README.md

 Output:
 + classification structure tree in pdf format（Result of TCLR.pdf)
++ a folder called 'Segmented' for saving the subdataset of each leaf

 ## PredictGUI
 We provide an executable interface that predicts oxidation weight gain.